eguvenc/framework_old/docs/general/README.md

 $this->db2->query(" .... ");
 ```

-Also you can manually pass database connectivity settings via the first parameter of your new Db\Connect() function:
+Also you can manually pass database connectivity settings via the first parameter of your new Db\Db() function:

 ```php
 $config = array(